andersonlribeiro/challenge/README.md

 Topic | fulfilment criteria | points
 --- | --- | ---
-Tests | tests exist, they pass, cover the public interface | 15 Method length | methods don't exceed 5-10 lines | 5
-Class length | Not more than 100-150 lines | 5
+Works | is possible to execute and delivers described functionality | 20 Tests | tests exist, they pass, cover the public interface | 15 Method length | methods don't exceed 5-10 lines | 5 Class length | Not more than 100-150 lines | 5